florianmilc/rtd-mkdocs/docs/adding_reqs.md

 # Adding Configuration Requirements

 The `python.install.requirements` parameter allows you to indicate additional configuration requirements.
-By using this parameter, you specify a file that requires to feature in the project a specific layout or extension.
+By using this parameter, you include in the project a specific layout or extension configuration.

 **Procedure:**

 1. In the `config/` directory, create a `requirements.txt` file.
-1. Edit the file and paste the following configuration example:
+2. Edit the file and paste the following configuration example:

 ``` txt title="requirements.txt"
 mkdocs-material==8.0